What is TIPC™

 Burnout, Secondary Trauma & Moral Injury

-Meanwhile the terms resiliency and burnout continue to be used in ways that imply physicians are to blame for their exhaustion, unhappiness and anger.
+Meanwhile, resiliency and burnout continue to be used in ways that imply physicians are to blame for their exhaustion, unhappiness and anger.
 The suggestion that medical professionals lack resilience is, in fact, the weaponization of decades of TOO MUCH resilience: too willing to adapt, too willing to work harder and longer, and too willing to sacrifice self at the altar of medicine and humanity.

 Lodestar's trademarked Trauma-Informed and Trauma-Mitigation methodologies mindfully and intentionally hold space for all the emotions that may arise in this time of unrelenting caustic stress.
 Our coaches are highly experienced, boundlessly compassionate, and extraordinarily skilled at working with clients as they transition from unrecognized, unmitigated pain into spaces where it is named, metabolized and converted into sources of insight and wisdom.